 This keyword needs to be set under the global section in DM_COMMON_OPTION, to denote whether or not to allocate a new environment handle when requested.
-The global section in DM_COMMON_OPTION, in the dmconfig.ini file, is for global settings across databases.
+The global section in DM_COMMON_OPTION in the descentiation in for global section.

+DM_COMMON_OPTION, in the dmconfig.ini file, is for global settings across databases.
 Keywords like the DM_DIFEN, apply to all databases in the dmconfig.ini file when it is specified.
 Do not change it unless advice from DBMaker customer support for a special case arises.